 self-labelled "coaching associations".

-competitive business ground, trust and integrity form the basis of
+programs being waged in today's new world economic environment, trust and integrity form the basis of

-relationships with clients and their external coaches.
+ongoing relationships with clients and their external coaches.
 As the

 coaching profession remains completely unregulated, with no professional